 Vice President, Clinical Development

 Christopher da Costa, MD, PhD, MBA, FACP joined Synthetic Biologics in January 2017 as Vice President, Clinical Development.
 Dr. da Costa brings to Synthetic Biologics experience in clinical development, medical affairs, drug safety, and regulatory affairs gained in several large pharmaceutical and smaller biotechnology companies.
 He has over 15 years’ academic and industry experience in multiple therapeutic areas, primarily in vaccines and infectious diseases, but also including critical care, organ transplantation, hematology, and neuroscience.
 Most recently, he served as Global Medical Director, Clinical Development and Medical Affairs, working with Asahi Kasei Pharma America on Thrombomodulin as a novel therapy for sepsis and for early allograft dysfunction in liver transplantation.
 Additionally, he previously served as Director of Clinical Development (tuberculosis vaccines) with Aeras, Senior Medical Director (Infectious Diseases) with Pfizer, Compound Development Team Leader with Janssen Alzheimer Immunotherapy, Director of Clinical Development (MMR and Varicella vaccines) with GlaxoSmithKline, and Associate Director of Regulatory Affairs (vaccines) with Merck.
 He also has over 20 years’ clinical practice experience in hospital medicine, infectious diseases, wound care, and hyperbaric medicine.
-He is a Fellow of the American College of Physicians and Member of the Infectious Diseases Society of America.
+He is a Fellow of the American College of Physicians and Fellow of the Infectious Diseases Society of America.
 Dr. da Costa gained his undergraduate and medical degrees at The University of Zambia, Masters and PhD degrees at the London School of Hygiene & Tropical Medicine (UK), and Physicians’ Executive MBA at Auburn University’s Raymond J. Harbert College of Business.

 Deb Mathews, PharmD